mxt3/KULScheduleToICS/ReadMe.md

 ## Motivation
 PhD students have no way to sync/import the schedule of their teaching assignments into a calendar.
-To avoid laborious and error-prone copying by hand, this script can generate and `.ics` file.
+To avoid laborious and error-prone copying by hand, this script can generate an `.ics` file.

 ## How to use